Perhaps no name is as symbolic of aerospace achievement as Amelia Earhart. In 1928, she became the first woman to cross the Atlantic by air.

 (see R52-16 paragraph 5-2 and 1-3).

 2. Leadership: Pass a comprehensive Learn to Lead exam, with a grade of 80% or higher, closed-book, 1-hour time limit.
-The exam questions are drawn from Learn to Lead, chapters 1-11, with an emphasis on chapters 9-11.
+The exam questions are drawn from Learn to Lead, chapters 1-11.

 3. Aerospace: Pass a comprehensive Aerospace Education exam, with a grade of 80% or higher, closed-book, 1-hour time limit.
 Exam questions are drawn from Aerospace Dimensions, modules 1-6.